Help us to expand culturally responsive training

 Aboriginal and Torres Strait Islander peoples experience significantly higher rates of psychological distress and suicide than non-Indigenous Australians, with these rates continuing to rise.

-For 18 years, our Aboriginal and Torres Strait Islander MHFA Program has been working to close this gap by providing culturally safe and informed training to equip people with the skills and confidence to respond to First Nations peoples experiencing mental health problems or crises.
+For 18 years, our Aboriginal and Torres Strait Islander MHFA Program has been working to close this gap by providing culturally responsive and informed training to equip people with the skills and confidence to respond to First Nations peoples experiencing mental health problems or crises.

+But to increase our impact, we need to expand this program.
 Your support will help us reach more communities, train more instructors, and build stronger, more culturally responsive circles of support across Australia.

 How your donations are used